ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ## 5. **Configure Data Store**
-In the new tab, set the data store type to 'External' and then click 'New Connection'.
+In the new tab, set the data store type to `External` and then click `New Connection`.
 ![Step](../media/1/5.jpg)

 ## 6. **Add Connection to Blob Storage**
-Change the filter from 'All' to 'Azure' and select 'Azure Blob Storage' for the new connection.
+Change the filter from `All` to `Azure` and select `Azure Blob Storage` for the new connection.
 ![Step](../media/1/6.jpg)

 ## 7. **Set Connection Details**
    - Copy and paste the URL from the task description into the relevant field.
      - Blob Storage Account URL `https://transportationkotcorp.blob.core.windows.net/`
-   - For connection type, choose 'Create a new connection'.
+   - For connection type, choose `Create a new connection`.
    - Retain the automatically generated connection name or modify it if necessary.
-   - Select 'Shared Access Signature (SAS)' for authentication.
+   - Select `Shared Access Signature (SAS)` for authentication.

 ![Step](../media/1/7.jpg)